savnkr/aboutme/content/authors/admin/_index.md

 My research spans scalable Bayesian methods, uncertainty quantification, physics-informed deep learning, Gaussian Processes, and computational mechanics.
 I am fortunate to be advised by [Prof. Souvik Chakraborty](https://www.csccm.in/our-team) and [Prof. Rajdip Nayek](https://sites.google.com/view/rajdip-nayek/team?authuser=0).

  Previously, I interned at the Foundation for Smart Manufacturing (FSM) at IIT Delhi, where I worked on robotic automation and AI for robotics.
-Before that, I applied machine learning techniques to enhance the design and performance of electric vehicles as a team lead for Team Hertz Electric at DTU.
+Before that, I applied machine learning and AI techniques to enhance the design and performance of electric vehicles as a team lead for Team Hertz Electric at DTU.
+I completed my BTech in Mechanical Engineering at Delhi Technological University.

 <!-- Hi!
 I am Sawan Kumar, a PhD student at IIT Delhi, co-advised by [Prof. Souvik Chakraborty](https://www.csccm.in/our-team) and [Prof. Rajdip Nayek](https://sites.google.com/view/rajdip-nayek/team?authuser=0)